-Alex is a lovable seven year old boy with a rare and severe seizure disorder called Dravet (Dra-vay) Syndrome.
+Alex is a lovable nine year old boy with a rare and severe seizure disorder called Dravet (Dra-vay) Syndrome.
 The most common question I get when people hear that Alex suffers from seizures is if he will out grow them.
 The answer to that question is no. Dravet is a lifelong condition where seizures will always persist, despite treatment.
 I think another common misconception is that seizures can always be controlled with medication...that I what I thought before Alex came along.
 The truth is that not all seizures can be controlled with medication.
 Alex has been on three anti seizure medications at one time...yes three....anti seizure meds since he was 6 months old and he still sufferes with seizures.
 Currently, Alex is on 3 anti seizure medications and is still having seizures.

-There are only about 500 confirmed cases of Dravet Syndrome worldwide.
 Dravet Syndrome is considered to be one of the catastrophic types of epilepsy.
 It took us three years to get a confirmed diagnosis although I suspected he had it when I first learned about Dravet when he was 8 months old.
 As I was reading about the syndrome I thought Alex could have been a poster child for this disorder, but our doctors assured us they he did not have this.
 I think the major reason why it took so long for Alex to get diagnosed is because Alex's SCN1A gene is not mutated, which only accounts for 30% of the cases.
 But, Dravet Syndrome is considered to be a clinical diagnosis, where Alex has the majority of the symptoms and thus does in fact have Dravet.